JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/restrict-dependency-ranges.md

 					rangeType: "tilde",
 				},

-				// Require packages that have 0.x.x versions are pinned {
+				// Require that packages with 0.x.x versions are pinned {
 					forVersions: "<1",
 					rangeType: "pin",